canonical/k8s-snap/docs/src/charm/tutorial/getting-started.md

 mkdir ~/.kube
 ```

-To fetch the configuration information from the cluster we can run
+To fetch the configuration information from the cluster we can run:

 ```
 juju run k8s/0 get-kubeconfig